 Where I grew up, the schools were pretty bad and very few people went to university.
 I was the first person from my school ever to go to Oxford or Cambridge, and in the end I went to both - so I've learnt to never let other people tell me I can't do something!

 At university I studied archaeology, and did my PhD on the archaeology of human evolution in South Africa, Lesotho, India and Sri Lanka.
 I got to travel all around the world for excavations, including three months in Madagascar.
 But after working on the analysis of stone tools, I realised I wanted to concentrate on data analysis and my technical skills.
 I joined the Civil Service Fast stream as a statistician, and worked in the Department of Health and the Treasury.
 Then I decided to move into startups, because that kind of fast-paced environment really suits me.
 I worked in a property technology startup, and then decided to do a data science bootcamp to improve my technical skills.
-Now I work as a data scientist at a travel app company called Citymapper (you may have heard of it!).
+Then I worked as a data scientist at a travel app company called Citymapper (you may have heard of it!), and now I've moved to Amazon as a data scientist in Prime Video.
 I still love to travel in my spare time though!

 Information technology IT / ICT